mdanb/epigenetic_effects_on_mutational_landscape/README.md

 figures/models/XGB/Lymph-BNHL/scATAC_source_Greenleaf_test_cell_number_filter_100_annotation_test_annotation_seed_1_fold_for_test_set_1/backwards_elimination_results/
 ```

 in the file called `permutation_importance_bar_plot.png`.
 The plot is shown below.
-Note that as we would expect for Lymph-BNHL, the most important feature turns out to be bone marrow B cells, which corresponds to the putative cell of origin.
+Note that as we would expect for Lymph-BNHL, the most important feature turns out to be bone marrow B cells (BMMC B), which corresponds to the putative cell of origin.
+Note that each feature in the plot is appended with the number of features being considered.
+Since we specified `top_features_to_plot=10,5,2,1`, we see the permutation importance of different features for each of these different number of features left.

 ![alt text](https://github.com/mdanb/epigenetic_effects_on_mutational_landscape/blob/main/permutation_importance_bar_plot.png)